 The SIPRI Arms Transfers Project reports on international flows of conventional weapons.
-Since publicly available information is inadequate for the tracking of all weapons and other military equipment, SIPRI covers only what it terms major conventional weapons.
+Since publicly available information is inadequate for the tracking of all weapons and other military equipment, SIPRI covers only what it terms major conventional weapons.1

-Data are collected from open sources in the SIPRI arms transfers database and presented in a register that identifies the suppliers, recipients and weapon deliveries; and in tables that provide a measure of the trends in the total flow of major weapons and its geographical pattern.
+Data are collected from open sources in the SIPRI arms transfers database and presented in a register that identifies the suppliers, recipients and weapon deliveries, and in tables that provide a measure of the trends in the total flow of major weapons and its geographical pattern.
 SIPRI has developed a unique trend-indicator value system.
-This system is not comparable to official economic statistics such as gross domestic product, public expenditure and export/import figures.
+The figures produced by the system are not comparable to official economic statistics such as gross domestic product, public expenditure and export/import figures.

 The database covers the period from 1950.
 Data collection and analysis are a continuous process.
-As new data become available the database is updated for all years included in the database.
+As new data become available the database is updated for all years included in the database.2